MetaCell/c-elegans-app/README.md

 This application is visualizer for various C Elegans brain map datasets, with multi-viewer support for easy comparison.

+## Upload Datasets to C-Elegans

+You can find instructions and documentation in the [C-Elegans CLI ingestion documentation](/ingestion/README.md).

 ## Development Setup

 The dev environment relies on Python 3.11 and Node >= 18.0.